 A simple reason offered by a Nehru baiter would be that since he was a Muslim converted to non practicing Hindu, he did not do it.
 His grandfather is stated to be last Kotwal (Police Commissioner) of Delhi with the name Ghiazudeen Gazi and after 1857 freedom war they changed the surname.
 I couldn’t find the factual foundation of this fact either way.
 How ever let’s consider serious reasons.

 If we look at historical monuments it will be apparent that symbols of Hinduism are found even today in the central Asia, Persia, Yezdis (Sun and fire worshipers), Uzbekistan (who count numbers in Hindi) Afghanistan in the west and right upto Malaysia, Singapore, Indonesia, Philippines and other the Asean countries.
-Asean countries may have different method of worshiping today, they continue with traditional Ramleela, in one form or other.
+Asean countries may have different methods of worshiping today, they continue with traditional Ramleela, in one form or other.
 Numerous temples and images of Hindu Gods cover this entire landscape.
 Some say that Saudi Arabia too has statues similar to Hindu Gods.

 Felicitations for the New Year 2018.